isadays/isadays/README.md

 <p style="color:blue" align="center">
  I'm Isabela, a physicist, data scientist, and computer programmer.
-    M.Sc. in quantum information at the University of São Paulo and M.B.A in Data Science and Analytics at the University of São Paulo.
+    M.Sc. in quantum information and M.B.A in Data Science and Analytics at the University of São Paulo.
 I did an exchange year at the Uppsala University.
 </b><br>
 </p>

 ## Interests
 ~ I have decided to take a break from my academic work and focus on my data scientist path. ~ I build and develop data analysis (and exploratory analysis) in Python and R to identify patterns.
-I study artificial neural network architectures to improve the models' accuracy.
+I am a neural network specialist and study artificial neural network architectures to improve the models' accuracy.
 I love to simulate and interpret nature through equations and codes.

 ## Skills